Mathematics Triathlon current year participant information

 Implementation of the Triathlon depends heavily on undergraduate volunteers.
 Trinity students participate in registration, administering and grading the exams, escorting groups of competitors around campus, and facilitating “half-time” activities.

 Although the logistical details of planning and administering such a competition are grueling, the benefits to the participating faculty, teachers, competitors, and undergraduate students are well worth the effort.
-The first group of competing participants finished college in 2002; the first individual competition winner graduates (from Trinity) in 2003 and plans to pursue a Ph.D. in mathematics.
+The first group of competing participants finished college in 2002; the first individual competition winner graduated (from Trinity) in 2003 and is to pursuing a Ph.D. in mathematics at the University of Illinois at Urbana Champaign.
 Other past participants are currently teachers of mathematics and bring a new generation of participants to the Triathlon!

-In 2001, the mathematics department initiated the biennial Tri-state Triathlon, a January version of the competition held in other midwestern location.
-Plans for western Michigan, eastern Wisconsin, and central Iowa competitions for January 2004 have begun.
-A second planned expansion for the 2003-2004 academic year will include children in upper elementary grades.
+In 2001, the mathematics department initiated a Traveling Triathlon, a January version of the competition held in other midwestern location.
+Plans for western Michigan and eastern Wisconsin events for January 2009 have begun.
+A second expansion of annual November events for children in grades three to six began in 2003.
 Information about participation can be obtained by contacting Dave Klanderman or Sharon Robbert.

 Archived Triathlon Materials